After making my mini chocolate cake last week, I’m all about minis!! That sentiment is what inspired me to make these mini chocolate cupcakes.

 - Make vegan or dairy free mini chocolate cupcakes!
 Use your favorite type of dairy free milk, a flax seed egg, vegan dark chocolate, and vegan butter sticks in place of the butter.

 Let Me Know What You Think!

-If you make this recipe for mini chocolate cupcakes I’d love to hear what think of it!
-Please leave a rating and let me know your thoughts by sharing a comment.
+If you make this recipe for mini chocolate cupcakes I’d love to hear what you think!
+Please leave a rating and comment below.

 Other Recipes You Might Like:

-- 2 Tbsp milk or dark chocolate chips (20 grams)
+- 2 Tbsp milk or dark chocolate chips (20g)

 Chocolate Buttercream Frosting

 - 1/4 cup (1/2 stick) salted butter, room temperature (56g)

 - 2 Tbsp heavy cream or milk (30g)